danielcregg/acpad-project-template/project-brief.md

 ## ⚠️ Important Notes
-1. Only materials within this GitHub repository will be graded
+1. Only materials within this GitHub repository will be graded.
+(40% grade cap if missed)
-2. Using alternative repositories will incur a 60% penalty
 3. Insufficient commits may require a live demonstration (40% grade cap if missed)
 4. Late submissions incur a 10% penalty per day
-5. Documentation outside the README.md will not be graded

 ## Grading Rubric